Learn these 13 basic Tomato Growing Tips for Containers to grow the best red and juicy, plump tomatoes in pots!

 8. Water the Plants the Right Way

 Water regularly to keep the soil slightly moist but not saturated.
 Always use your finger to determine the state of the soil before you water.
-Also, avoid overhead watering as wet foliage is more prone to fungal infection
+Also, avoid overhead watering as the wet foliage is more prone to fungal infection

 9. Support the Tomato Plants